Create huge amounts of awareness for the launch of CHIK’N second site in Soho on a limited budget.

 I’ll share the good bits with you though as the campaign was a real success on a few levels

 Our ads got seen by 169,000 local people with 500 people sharing our posts.
 Awareness can be a hard thing to measure but from discussing with customers when we opened, we know that a lot of relevant, local people saw the ads.

 Just as important a high number of them watched at least 3 seconds of the video so we could retarget them with the next ad

 This was the bit I was really happy with.
 We got over 2000 people to join our email list which was a great response.

 In terms of redemptions, we had 12% people redeem the fries offer which is a high level for a campaign like that.
 If every one of those people came once and bought a meal, based on average spend the campaign would have paid for itself.
 However the average person comes back multiple times so this was a profitable campaign

 We went pretty deep in the testing of this campaign so Im going to spare you all the details here and put that on another post for those that find that kind of thing interesting.
 A few highlights though:

 I don’t even like using the word but do ‘people of influence’ make a difference to a restaurants success?
 It’s a big question and everyone has a different opinion on it.
-It doesn’t help that the word ‘influencer’ has been severely degraded and with good reason.

 If you want your restaurant to stay very small and culty by all means ignore this bit.
 However, if you want to make a big impact, you need the ‘right people’ to know and love your restaurant.
 Defining this is a big one but ultimately it’s people that influence other people’s decisions.
 The key people here: